Like this site:

 Walking vs running.
 Which one is better?
 What is more beneficial?

-There is often controversy about whether or not running is more beneficial than walking.
+There is some controversy about whether or not running is more beneficial than walking.

 Or you want to lose weight with exercise.